iyashaa/fraud-risk-bank-classification/README.md

 * Python
 * Pandas
-* NumPy
-* Matplotlib
-* Seaborn
 * Scikit-Learn
+* Joblib
 * Jupyter Notebook

 ## Methodology

-The project begins with loading the dataset and checking the data quality.
-Preprocessing steps are then applied to prepare the data for machine learning, including handling missing values, encoding categorical variables, and scaling features if required.
+This project begins by loading the dataset generated from the previous clustering process.
+The dataset already contains cluster-based labels that represent different fraud risk categories.
+These labels are then used as the target variable for supervised learning.

-After preprocessing, the dataset is divided into training and testing sets.
+After loading the data, preprocessing steps are performed to prepare the dataset for machine learning.
+The dataset is then divided into training and testing sets.
 Several classification models are trained and evaluated to determine which model provides the best performance.

-The evaluation is performed using metrics such as accuracy, precision, recall, F1-score, and confusion matrix.
+The models used in this project include Decision Tree and Random Forest.
+Model evaluation is performed using accuracy, precision, recall, F1-score, and classification report.
+Hyperparameter tuning is also applied using GridSearchCV and RandomizedSearchCV to improve model performance.

 ## Evaluation Metrics